 The product is available immediately for download from the company's website.
 A single user license is available for $99.95 USD, and includes both the Mac OS and PC versions.
 Enterprise and Education licenses are also available.

-About NS BASIC Corporation
+About NSB Corporation